Aren’t hiking shirts the same thing as a regular shirt?

 Most hiking shirts today feature a few technical similarities.
 For instance, flat sewn seams, polyester or merino wool fabric, and lightweight or layer-able construction are all important.

 We’re going to dig in to the details and what you should look for when you choose your next backpacking shirt.
-We’ll also take a deep look at which hiking shirts are on the market right now so you can choose the best one for you.

 Were going to look at the:

 - Best Men’s Long Sleeve Hiking Shirts

 - Best Women’s Long Sleeve Hiking Shirts